 Who doesn’t love the Wingstop’s lemon pepper wings?
-Lemon pepper chicken wings are flavorful, but not spicy like buffalo wings, so everyone can enjoy these easy to make wings.
+Lemon pepper chicken wings are flavorful, but not spicy like buffalo wings, so everyone can enjoy these easy chicken wings recipe.

-Wings are a wonderful addition to a party, game day, or even for dinner.
+You are going to find that this chicken wing recipe is a wonderful addition to a party, game day, or even for dinner.
 I know that I personally love wings in all varieties, my two favorites are garlic buffalo wings, and of course Parmesan garlic wings.
 This lemon pepper wings recipe will soon become part of your rotion of fun to make snacks.

 I use a technique that is slightly different than the restaurant, but I feel this method is better for the home cook.
+You are going to end up with a very crispy chicken wing.
 Some people may think it is difficult to fry chicken or perhaps you want chicken wings that are slightly healthier.
-I like to two a two process method where we start the wings in oil, then transfer them to the oven.
+I like to two a two-process method where we start the wings in oil, then transfer them to the oven.
 This has a couple of advantages, you can keep your wings warm until they are ready to be served, and you will know your chicken if fully cooked.

 I hope you enjoy these lemon pepper wings for your next game night, Super Bowl, or they are even great for dinner.

 Wingstop Lemon Pepper Wings

 - 1/3 cup butter

 - Preheat oven to 350 degrees.
 Prepare seasoned flour by adding 1 cup of flour and the salt and pepper to a medium-sized bowl.
 Stir until well blended.
 Cut wings for the recipe.
 Cut wings on each join, there are two joints per wing.
 You can save the flapper(tip) portion for stock, or you may wish to discard this portion.